aprs434/aprs434.github.io/README.md

 Not only would switching to SF11 reduce channel congestion;
 It would also save 50% on airtime and batteries.
-The range penalty from switching from SF12 to SF11 would in most circumstances be acceptable, provided the availability of i‑gates in an area is high.
+The range penalty from switching from SF12 to SF11 would in most circumstances be acceptable, provided the availability of i‑gates in an area is sufficient.

 With a payload of only 18&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see [graph](#measurable-benefits)).

 Unfortunately, most cheap i‑gates currently in use by ham operators are only capable of receiving one preset spreading factor.
 Therefore, a choice needs to be made between SF12 and SF11.
-Considering what certain members of the amateur radio community seem to expect of LoRa, he faster data rate offered by SF11 ought to be preferred.
+Considering what some members of the amateur radio community have come to expect of LoRa, the faster data rate offered by SF11 ought to be preferred.

 ### LoRa ICs and Modules
 - [Semtech LoRa products](https://www.semtech.com/lora/lora-products)